 Today, conditions prevail and events are taking place that Jesus said would signal His return and the end of the world as we know it.
 Jesus, as well as several biblical writers, likened these signs to a woman in labor prior to giving birth.
 Many of these "birth pains” such as war, famine, earthquakes, and pestilences, have been evident for a long time.

-Yet man has in this modern age invented weapons capable of previously unheard of death and destruction.
-Famine is a reality for millions, and the UN Food and Agriculture Organization estimates that over 800 million people go hungry each day, and malnutrition in children contributes to over half of child deaths.
-Pollution, global warming, and the depletion of resources points toward even greater famine and consequent violence in the near future.
+In this modern age, humankind has invented weapons capable of previously unfathomable death and destruction.
+Famine is a reality for millions, and the UN World Health Organization estimates that over 600 million people go hungry each day, and malnutrition in children contributes to over half of child deaths.2 Pollution, global warming, and the depletion of resources points toward even greater famine and consequent violence in the near future.